awsdocs/alexa-for-business-administration-guide/doc_source/using-cisco.md

 # Use Cisco TelePresence with Alexa for Business<a name="using-cisco"></a>

-You can connect Alexa for Business to your Cisco TelePresence systems to control meetings with your voice\.
+Use Alexa for Business to control your Cisco TelePresence systems and join meetings by using your voice\.
+Alexa for Business supports the following Cisco video conferencing endpoints:

-To integrate Alexa with your Cisco TelePresence setup, download and install the Alexa for Business gateway\.
++ Cisco Telepresence DX, EX, MX, and SX series
++ Cisco Spark Room Kit

+To have Alexa control your Cisco video conferencing endpoints, run the Alexa for Business Gateway within your local network\.
+The Alexa for Business Gateway receives control events from Alexa for Business and issues commands to the Cisco video conferencing endpoints in your meeting rooms\.
+For example, when a user asks Alexa to join a meeting, an event is sent to the gateway\.
+The gateway processes this event, connects to the Cisco video conferencing endpoint in the room, and then initiates the dial\-in to the meeting\.
+The following diagram shows the setup and network boundaries\.

+![\[Setup and network boundaries\]](http://docs.aws.amazon.com/a4b/latest/ag/images/setup-network-boundaries-NEW.png)

 For more information, see [Use the Alexa for Business Gateway](a4b-gateway.md)\.
-After you register, you can add the Cisco TelePresence endpoints to control using Alexa\.
-The Alexa for Business gateway is listening to an Amazon SQS queue for control commands\.
-When a user invokes the Alexa skill, a request is added to the queue and received by the Alexa for Business gateway\.
-The gateway processes the request and sends a control command to the Cisco TelePresence endpoint\.

-You must meet the following requirements to proceed:
+To use Alexa for Business to control your Cisco video conferencing endpoints, you must meet the following requirements:
 + You have a Cisco TelePresence system with firmware version TC7\.3\.12 or CE8 or higher\.
 + You have Windows Server 2008 or later, Windows 7 desktop or later, or a Linux server or choice to run the Alexa for Business gateway\.
 This can be a virtual or physical machine\.
 + Your locally deployed Alexa for Business gateway is allowed to make outbound HTTPS connections and has local network access to control your Cisco TelePresence system\.
 Incoming external communication or inbound ports aren't required\.
-+ A conference provider has been added\.
++ Cisco video conferencing endpoints registered with Cisco Spark cloud are currently not supported\.

 **To use Cisco TelePresence with Alexa for Business**